What is C.A.R.E?

 HOW LONG DO STUDENTS TYPICALLY STAY?

-• There is no maximum stay.
-However, students typically attend for one semester.
+• Students typically attend for one semester.
 Each student's transition plan is developed individually with student and family input.

 Additional services include student advocacy, career exploration, case management, and information and referrals for additional support.